immersive-web/webxr/explainer.md

 These scenarios can make use of non-exclusive sessions to render tracked content to the page.
 Similar to mirroring, to make use of this mode an `outputCanvas` is provided at session creation time, as well as the `exclusive: false` flag.
 Just like with mirroring the `outputCanvas` must have a `ImageBitmapRenderingContext`.
 At that point content rendered to the `VRSession.baseLayer` will be rendered to the `outputCanvas`.
 In the future, if multiple `VRLayers` are used their composited result will be what is displayed in the `outputCanvas`.
 Given that the session is tied to a specific output canvas it's permissible to have multiple non-exclusive sessions active at once to handle multiple output surfaces.

 Exclusive and non-exclusive sessions use the same render loop code, but there are some differences in behavior to be aware of.
 The sessions may run their render loops at at different rates.
 During exclusive sessions the UA runs the rendering loop at the `VRDevice`'s native refresh rate.
 During non-exclusive sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
-Also, when rendering with an exclusive session the projection matrices provided each frame are based on the device optics, while non-exclusive sessions provide projection matrices based on the output canvas dimensions.
+Also, when rendering with an exclusive session the projection matrices provided each frame are based on the device optics, while non-exclusive sessions provide projection matrices based on the output canvas dimensions and possibly on the position of the users head in relation to the canvas if that can be determined.

 Most instances of non-exclusive sessions will only provide a single `VRView` to be rendered, but UA may request multiple views be rendered if, for example, it's detected that that output medium of the page supports stereo rendering.
-As a result pages should always draw every `VRView` provided by the `VRFrame` regardless of what type of session has been requested.
+As a result pages should always draw every `VRView` provided by the `VRPresentationFrame` regardless of what type of session has been requested.

 UAs may have different restrictions on non-exclusive contexts that don't apply to exclusive contexts.
 For instance, a different set of `VRFrameOfReference` types may be available with a non-exclusive session versus an exclusive session.